zellij-org/zellij-org.github.io/docs/src/integration.md

 The `ZELLIJ_SESSION_NAME` has the session name as its value, and `ZELLIJ` gets set to `0` inside a zellij session.
 Arbitrary key value pairs can be set through configuration, or layouts.
+Note that `ZELLIJ_SESSION_NAME` will not be updated for existing terminal panes when renaming a session (but will for new panes).

 Here are some limited examples to help get you started: